sungeunbae/mapplot/README.md

 4. Vector > Geoprocessing tools > Clip.
 Select GSHHS_f_L1 layer as Input layer and the new layer as Output layer.
 5. Export > Save Features as and save it as a ESRI Shapefile.

+The original GSHHS_f_L1.shp can be used, but it will make the coastline clipping significant slower.

 city csv file is simply in this format.
 ```
 name,lon,lat